link rel="shortcut icon" type="image/ico" href="https://www.e2tech.org/Resources/Pictures/E2LogoCircle.ico" />

 Among John's civic activities, he served nine years on the Portland Planning Board (2 as chairman); six years on the Casco Bay Island Transit District Board of Directors; six years on PACTS planning committees for regional traffic planning and alternative modes transportation planning; 3 years on the Board of Directors for the KIDS Consortium, and 9 years on the Board of Directors of the Trefethen-Evergreen Improvement Association (on Peaks).

-John has his BA from Vassar College and is currently completing final work on an MBA from Husson University.
+John has his BA from Vassar College and an MBA from Husson University.
 He is a resident of Peaks Island.

-A principal with Sevee & Maher Engineers (SME), Erik is a geologist with 25 years of experience in geologic investigations specializing in hydrogeology, geochemistry, sediment transport, and geotechnical issues.
-He has supervised and conducted regional and international research projects for the U.S. Department of Defense and the U.S. Geological Survey, and some of the region’s largest manufacturing companies.
+Erik leads SME’s Remediation group.
+He is an expert geologist with 28 years of experience in geologic investigations, specializing in hydrogeology, geochemistry, sediment transport, and geotechnical issues.
+He has supervised and conducted regional and international research projects for the U.S. Department of Defense, the U.S. Geological Survey, and some of the region’s largest manufacturing companies.
 Erik is a member of the E2Tech board of directors with a passion for clean energy topics.